 11. Knowing When to Disconnect Automation

 Jordie van Rijn: Back in the days when I worked at an agency, we did a B2B campaign for an insurance company.
-It had a call-me-now button that sent a SMS to individual advisors in the field “call this and this person”.
-Worked like a charm; after the promotion the campaign was archived.
+It had a call-me-now button that sent an SMS to individual advisors in the field “call this and this person”.
+Worked like a charm; after the promotion, the campaign was archived.

 With an update of the ESP SAAS environment, however, all running campaigns were paused and later activated (without us knowing), including this archived campaign.
 The campaign had a single loop, that worked if someone went through the campaign once.
 But that, as we found out, didn’t account for a reactivation.
 Yikes!